perforce/helix-authentication-service/docs/Identity_Providers.md

 1. From the *SSO* tab, copy the **Client ID** value to the `OIDC_CLIENT_ID` environment variable.
-1. From the *SSO* tab, copy the **Client Secret** value to `OIDC_CLIENT_SECRET` (N.B. you may need to "show" the secret first before the copy button will work).
+1. From the *SSO* tab, copy the **Client Secret** value to `OIDC_CLIENT_SECRET` (you may need to "show" the secret first before the copy button will work).
 1. From the *SSO* tab, find the **OpenID Provider Configuration Information** link and open in a new tab.
 Find the `issuer` and copy the URL value to the `OIDC_ISSUER_URI` environment variable.
 1. Ensure the **Application Type** is set to _Web_
 1. Ensure the **Token Endpoint** is set to _Basic_
-1. After changing the service settings, restart the process.

 ### SAML 2.0